Changes to the Workforce Incentive Program (WIP) – Doctor Stream from 1 January 2024 for non-vocationally registered doctors

 The program calculates payments according to your number of active quarters.
 Your quarter becomes active if you meet the minimum quarterly activity threshold:

-- CPS – $6,000 of eligible primary care services billed under the MBS.
+- Central Payment System (CPS) – $6,000 of eligible primary care services billed under the MBS.

-- FPS – 21 sessions, each lasting 3 hours or more.
+- Flexible Payment System (FPS) – 21 sessions, each lasting 3 hours or more.

 The maximum quarterly activity thresholds are $30,000 for the CPS and 104 sessions for the FPS.